glass-dev/glass/tests/benchmarks/archer2/README.md

    ```

    Then we must make sure uv is available on the login node and the worker node.
-   To do this we can update our start up scripts (`.profile`) on both
+   To do this we can update our startup scripts (`.profile`) on both partitions.
-   partitions.
    Therefore, execute the following

    ```sh
    cat <<'EOF' >> "$HOME/.profile"